 Pamper your face

 A rejuvenated face does more than just give you a youthful glow.
 Getting a facial is not just all about looking good – it can be very relaxing too, reminding you to slow down and take care of your most important asset: yourself.
-If deep lines bother you, you have several options for no surgery wrinkle treatment that could temporarily take a few years off your face: Botox for crows’ feet and forehead wrinkles treatment, cheek fillers for sunken cheeks, and smoker line treatment for those vertical lines around the lips.
+If deep lines bother you, you have several options for no surgery wrinkle treatment that could temporarily take a few years off your face: Botulinum Toxin (or more commonly known as Botox) for crows’ feet and forehead wrinkles treatment, cheek fillers for sunken cheeks, and smoker line treatment for those vertical lines around the lips.

 More recent evidence suggests that Botox can in fact be used to alleviate depression as fine lines treatment through a mechanism called facial feedback.
 Researchers hypothesize that there’s a connection between our facial expressions and emotions: Our face doesn’t just mirror what we feel; we can alter what we feel by changing our facial expressions.
 This means we can minimize worry by erasing a few lines off our foreheads in the same way that we can make ourselves happier by forcing a smile.